-The practice of yoga can help promote reproductive wellness in women and maintain optimal health during their periods, during pregnancy and during menopause.
-Routine practice helps alleviates symptoms that are associated with fertility cycles – so much so that teachers specializing in prenatal yoga are trained to ease the period of pregnancy that is vital to the growth and development of a healthy baby.
-Personally, it was yoga which gave me the body that I wanted – not the hundred other things I tried.
-I find that yoga suits women’s bodies, it helps tone but prevents bulking up.
+The practice of yoga can help promote reproductive wellness in women and maintain optimal health during their periods, during pregnancy, and menopause.
+Routine practice helps alleviate symptoms associated with fertility cycles – so much so that teachers specializing in prenatal yoga are trained to ease the period of pregnancy that is vital to the growth and development of a healthy baby.
+Personally, it was yoga that gave me the body that I wanted – not the hundred other things I tried.
+I find that yoga suits women’s bodies; it helps tone but prevents bulking up.
 It also helps get rid of pesky blotting, which can give the appearance of weight.
 Below are five essential asanas that every woman should incorporate into her daily routine.

 Yoga for PMS

-A monthly ordeal you are all too familiar with, PMS (Premenstrual Syndrome) can cause a whole range of symptoms from physical discomfort to emotional mood swings.
-Just a few minutes of yoga a day can help mitigate the effect of these symptoms on the body and eliminate the need for any form of medication.
-I, like so many women that I know, suffered from the worst period cramps and PMS pain.
+A monthly ordeal you are all too familiar with, PMS (Premenstrual Syndrome) can cause a whole range of symptoms, from physical discomfort to emotional mood swings.
+Just a few minutes of yoga a day can help mitigate these symptoms in the body and eliminate the need for any form of medication.
+Like so many women I know, I suffered from the worst period cramps and PMS pain.
 Regular yoga practice has helped bring my menstrual rhythm under control.

 1. Sit tall and spread the legs out to the side.
 You should feel a little tension, but not too much.

 2. Walk the hands out toward the front, gazing forward and keeping the back straight.

 3. If possible, place the elbows flat on the ground.